Coming soon: MAXQDA Tailwind. Register now for Early Access.

 AI Assist: Introducing AI to content analysis

 AI Assist – MAXQDA’s AI-based add-on module – can simplify your content analysis in many ways.
+Chat with your data and ask the AI questions about your documents.
 Let AI Assist automatically summarize entire documents and text segments.
 Automatically create summaries of all coded segments of a code or generate suggestions for subcodes, and if you don’t know a word’s or concept’s meaning, use AI Assist to get a definition without leaving MAXQDA.
 Visit our research guide for even more ideas on how AI can support your literature review:

 AI for Literature Review